martig3/dathost-discord-scrim-bot/README.md

 - `!leave` - Leave the scrim queue
 - `!list` - Lists all users in scrim queue
 - `!clearqueue` - Clears the active queue (Privileged)
 - `!start` - Start the scrim after the queue is full.
-Add `-force` force start (privileged argument)
+Add `-force` force start (Privileged Argument)
 - `!recover` - Tag all users after command to create a new queue (Privileged)
 - `!help` - generates help message